“I am tired of being scared of him.”

 Wednesday night, 1 April 2009, PM

 Celia: Celia doesn’t walk.
 She runs.
 Down the halls, down the stairs—the elevator is too damn slow—she’s got Em’s keys in one hand and her phone in the other.
-She doesn’t have time to slow down for the girl in her way, so she shoulders past her, and even as the desk attendant—fuck you, Beth—yells at her she’s pushing open the doors to the hall to hit the parking lot.
+She doesn’t have time to slow down for the girl in her way.
+She shoulders past her, and even as the desk attendant—fuck you, Beth—yells at her, she’s pushing open the doors to the hall to hit the parking lot.

 She calls her Mom while she looks for Em’s car.